pligrim/surfboard/README.md

 Version Routing
 the option -routes can be used to include version routing information in the output

+-silent (default = true) Supresses the output of HTML file.

 note the chart must exist in your chart museum

 ## Posting to Confluence